hollykbuck/ccfrontend/README.md

 npm run build
 ```

 Static web content would be avaiable in `dist` folder.
-Copy it to `hellocdk` project.
+Copy it to `public` subdirectory in `hellocdk` project.

 ## Project Structure